mlanza/seqkit/README.md

 ## OpenCode Custom Tools

 There is a custom `skills` and an `about` tool which together facilitate knowledge lookup.
-The tool is available to OpenCode when you start it in the repo.
-Symlink them from your global opencode config to make them universally available.
+They're available to OpenCode when you start it in the repo.
+Symlink them into your global opencode config for tools to make them universally available.

 ## License
 [MIT](./LICENSE.md)